Air Conditioner Repair Checklist

 - Confirm your hands and feet are free of moisture before you work on the panel or breakers.

 - Find the breaker identified “AC” and confirm it’s in the “on” spot.
-If it’s triggered, the breaker will be in the in between or “off” spot.
+If it’s triggered, the breaker will be in the "off" position.

 - Firmly shift the lever back to the “on” spot.
 If it instantaneously flips again, leave it alone and contact us at 520-200-1048.
 A fuse that keeps flipping might signal your home has an electrical problem.